pyrmont/articles.inqk.net/src/_posts/2023-07-12-how-to-install-void.md

 ### Step 4.
 Resize root partition

 The live image contains two partitions: a boot partition and the root partition.
 The bad news is that the root partition is only 2GB.
-The good news is that we can resize it from within Void.[^1] Normally, it's not advisable to resize a partition while you're using it, but since the root partition comes at the 'end' of the partition table, we can safely extend it into the remaining space without any issues.
+The good news is that we can resize it from within Void.[^size] Normally, it's not advisable to resize a partition while you're using it, but since the root partition comes at the 'end' of the partition table, we can safely extend it into the remaining space without any issues.

 We'll resize with sdisk so let's start it up.
 We need to pass `--force` so that we can change a partition that's in use: